Viladoman/CompileScore/README.md

 ... ( add small graph here / 2 graphs )

+For small projects, like the Test Project included in this repo, you can perfrom the data extraction as a build post process in a given configuration in order to keep your compile data up to date.

 ## Requirements

-Visual Studio 2019
+- Visual Studio 2019
-Clang 9+ ( support for -ftime-trace )
+- Clang 9+ ( support for -ftime-trace )
-node.js to extract the data
+- [node.js](https://nodejs.org/) to run the data extraction script

 ## Running the Test Project